Haunted (The Vampire Diaries)

-"Haunted" is the seventh episode of the first season of The CW television series, The Vampire Diaries and the seventh episode of the series overall.
-It originally aired on October 29, 2009.
-The episode's story was written by Andrew Kreisberg and the teleplay by Kevin Williamson and Julie Plec.
-It was directed by Ernest Dickerson.
+"Haunted" is the seventh episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on October 29, 2009.
+The episode's teleplay was written by series developers Kevin Williamson based on a story by co-executive producer Andrew Kreisberg, while Ernest Dickerson acted as director.

 Plot

 The episode starts with Vicki (Kayla Ewell) not being able to control her bloodlust and she attacks Tyler (Michael Trevino) at his car.
 Stefan (Paul Wesley) arrives just in time to stop her and Damon (Ian Somerhalder) compels Tyler to forget everything that happened.

 Everyone in town searches for the vanished Vicki, including Jeremy (Steven R. McQueen) who wants to skip school and join the search team.
 Elena (Nina Dobrev) knows the truth but she cannot tell him and she tries to argue him out of the search with no result.

 Vicki is at the Salvatore's house trying to adjust to her new nature.
 Stefan gives her some animal blood and explains her why she should not feed on humans while Damon disagrees with him and wonders why the newspapers did not mention Logan's (Chris Johnson) death at all.
 Elena shows up to check how things are going with Vicki and to inform Stefan that the whole town is searching for her including her brother and she does not know what to tell him.
 Stefan promises to keep an eye on Vicki until she can control herself and help her as much as he can.

 Stefan leaves to go and get some more animal blood for Vicki and he leaves Elena alone with her.
 The two girls start talk about Jeremy and when Elena asks Vicki to stay away from him because it is not safe, Vicki gets upset and grabs her by the throat.
 She tells Elena that she can see whoever she wants and then she leaves.

 Damon tries to figure out what is going on and who from the town knows about vampires and he overhears the Mayor and his wife talking at the Grill.
 He later approaches Mrs. Lockwood and tries to compel her so she will tell him everything but it does not work since she is wearing a bracelet with vervain.
 He still though manages to find out some things while drinking and flirting with her.